yagna2652/yagna/_posts/2024-01-11-proof-of-work.md

 I built a solution using Gumloop that changed everything.
 The workflow takes YouTube videos, pulls and transcribes the content, then summarizes it - giving us perfect material for personalized outreach.
 What used to take hours happens with one click.

+We didn't stop there.
+Even our ongoing creator communications needed automation.
+We built an email reply flow using Gumloop that analyzes entire email threads, pulls relevant creator data from our sheets, and crafts contextual responses.
+No more generic templates - our team could now maintain personalized conversations at scale without the manual effort.

 Something unexpected happened during this process.
 Our scaling caught Nexus's attention.
 I found myself talking with Abhishek (https://www.linkedin.com/in/sharmaabhishek/) and Aniket ((https://www.linkedin.com/in/aniketkamthe/)) who were evaluating Gumloop for their Series A.

 We also fixed our follow-up problem.
 Using Rebump for a three-stage sequence kept conversations alive and meaningful.
 The results spoke for themselves - more creators joined and actually stayed active.